trabont/MASILab/README.md

   <img width="1313" height="914" alt="137929_slice08_WM_L_FitZ" src="https://github.com/user-attachments/assets/94171d49-386b-42af-ab94-ce9e8690a227" />

-  The image above is the Median Full Fit of 137929's WM using a Lorentzian lineshape on slice 8.
+  The image above is the MS Median Full Fit of 137929's WM using a Lorentzian lineshape on slice 8.

 </details>